AdisonCavani/distro-grub-themes/README.md

 # Distro Grub Themes

-A pack of GRUB2 themes for each Linux distribution
+A pack of GRUB2 themes for different Linux distribution.<br>
+It aims to replace default Grub look, with nice and colorful theme.

 ## Supported distributions
 - Arch Linux
 - Debian